fedotxxl/grails-config-annotation/README.md

 If you have any problems
 -------------------------
-If you have any problems or suggestions pls feel free [to ask me](https://github.com/fedotxxl/grails-config-annotation/issues) - I'll answer you with pleasure.
+If you have any problems or suggestions pls feel free [to ask me](https://github.com/fedotxxl/grails-config-annotation/issues) - I'll be glad to answer you.

 In conclusion
 ------------